Stock market may not enjoy lower lending rate impact: analysts - VietNamNet

 The central bank this year has made two rate cuts with the last one on May 13.

-Since then, the stock market has not rocketed up as expected and trading liquidity is averaged at VND6.06 trillion (US$260.47 million) per day.
+Since then, the stock market has not rocketed up as expected and trading liquidity is averaged at 6.06 trillion VND (260.47 million USD) per day.

 The local market has been boosted mainly by investors’ purchasing of cheap stocks since the VN-Index hit its three-year low of 660 points in late March.